Other Business Services offered:

 The procedure of registering a partnership business is almost the same as sole proprietor except that in partnership business a partnership deed is provided.

-Partnership business registration in Kenya:
+Partnership business name registration in Kenya:

 The following are steps for registering a partnership in Kenya.